 Biases v.
 Incentives

-The stating point of Barzuza and Talley relies on a large literature in psychology and behavioral economics that documents a widespread tendency in all humans to be overly optimistic or confident regarding their abilities and their future, and such biases cause them to behave irrationality.
+Barzuza and Talley draw upon the large body of literature in psychology and behavioral economics that documents a widespread tendency in all humans to be overly optimistic or overconfident regarding their abilities and their futures, with such biases causing them to behave irrationally.

 Corporate managers are not different.
-If anything, according to Barzuza and Talley, such executives appear to be particularly prone to display overconfidence or to be highly optimistic in general.
-As they explain, managerial decisions makers tend to suffer from the "illusion of control."
-Mangers also tend "to discount feedback and relevant data" and "tend receive such feedback more sporadically for long-term endeavors."
-Consequently, they hold: "mangers’ long-term projects are particularly prone to persistent overestimation."
+If anything, according to Barzuza and Talley, such executives in general appear to be particularly prone to display overconfidence or to be highly optimistic.
+As the authors explain, managerial decision-makers tend to suffer from the “illusion of control.”
+Managers also tend “to discount feedback and relevant data” and “tend to receive such feedback more sporadically for long-term endeavors.”
+Consequently, they conclude that: “managers’ long-term projects are particularly prone to persistent overestimation.”

 Long-term biases, however, do not come without costs.
-Barzuza and Talley define "long term bias" as a "preference for a long-term investment over a superior short-term investment/return", and "short term bias" as a preference for a short-term investment/gain over a superior long-term investment/return."
+Barzuza and Talley define long-term bias as a “preference for a long-term investment over a superior short-term investment/return,” and short-term bias as a preference for a short-term investment/gain over a superior long-term investment/return.”
 This suggests that there is a crucial difference between these two biases.
 Short-term bias presents a clear trade-off: investors enjoy liquidity and early realization of their investments in exchange for inferior returns.
 Long-term bias, however, is a lose-lose proposition.
 Investors suffer from a delayed realization of their investments and inferior returns.
 Why would managers make such value-deceasing investment decisions that investors have no reason to favor?

-One could think of two potential explanations.
-The first one is that managers derive some private benefits from this strategy to the detriment of other investors.
-I will turn to it in the next section.
-The other explanation is the one provided by Barzuza and Talley, that managers genuinely (but mistakenly) believe in the quality of their long-term investment decisions.
+There are two possible explanations.
+The first is that managers derive some private benefits from this strategy to the detriment of other investors.
+This suggestion will be addressed in the next section.
+The second explanation, offered by Barzuza and Talley, is that managers genuinely (but mistakenly) believe in the quality of their long-term investment decisions.

-But, these genuine mistakes could turn to be costly not just for investors, but for corporate managers as well.
-Managers who have a systematic tendency to follow long-term endeavors with inferior returns could suffer significant economic losses in the form of low compensation, high risks of being terminated early, a decline the share price of the company they manage and other reputational sanctions.
-They can also be subject to interventions by activist hedge funds as Barzuza and Talley illustrate persuasively in their article.
+However, these genuine mistakes could ultimately become costly not just for investors, but for corporate managers as well.
+Managers who have a systematic tendency to choose long-term endeavors with inferior returns could suffer significant economic losses in the form of low compensation, high risk of early termination, a decline in the share price of the company they manage, and other reputational damages.
+They can also be subject to interventions by activist hedge funds, as shown by Barzuza and Talley.

-My point here is that all of these future costs provide managers with incentives to avoid inferior long-term investments.
-And as financial economists and corporate governance scholars have long taught us: incentives matter.
-When financial rewards are high, the average CEO who desires not to lose the job or suffer financial losses in the form of lower compensation has strong incentives to become attentive to negative signals.
+All of these future costs should provide managers with incentives to avoid inferior long-term investments.
+And as financial economists and corporate governance scholars have long taught, incentives matter.
+When financial rewards are high, the average CEO who does not want to lose his or her position or suffer financial losses in the form of lower compensation has strong incentives to become attentive to negative signals.

-The interesting question is, therefore, not whether managers could be subject to systemic biases that affect negatable their long term decision making (they probably do), but rather what happens to of human confidence accuracy when we interact financial incentives and behavioral biases.
-How would monetary incentives influence confidence?
-Should proper incentives elicit less biased and more sensitive and accurate judgments?
-Would the magnitude or valence of the incentive (that is the prospect of losses/gains) matter?
-And what fraction of the population will still remain indifferent or even increase their overconfidence at the presence of large monetary incentives?
+The interesting question, therefore, is not whether managers may be subject to systemic biases that have a negative impact on their long-term decision-making (they probably are), but, rather, what happens to human confidence-accuracy when financial incentives and behavioral biases interact.
+How could monetary incentives influence confidence?
+Would proper incentives can elicit less biased and more sensitive and accurate judgments?
+Would the magnitude or valence of the incentive (that is, the prospect of losses/gains) have an influence?
+And what fraction of the target population will remain indifferent or even increase their overconfidence even when large monetary incentives exist?